 U.S., Russia to face off over Ukraine at U.N.
-Security Council meeting
+Security Council meeting amid whirlwind of talk and continuing uncertainty

 “We do not want war.
 We don’t need it at all.
 Those who are pushing toward it, especially those from the West, they are pursuing some self-serving false goals of their own,” the head of Russia’s security council, Nikolai Patrushev, said Sunday.

 Russia has long taken issue with NATO granting membership to countries in the former Soviet sphere.
-Moscow is reviewing U.S. and NATO counterproposals on security, submitted last week in answer to Russia’s earlier demands NATO roll back its forces and promise Ukraine would never join NATO, whose members promise to come to one another’s aid in the event of an attack.
+Moscow is reviewing U.S. and NATO counterproposals on security, submitted last week in answer to Russia’s earlier demands that NATO roll back its forces and promise that Ukraine would never join the alliance, whose members vow to come to one another’s aid in the event of an attack.

-NATO Secretary General Jens Stoltenberg said Sunday the military alliance has no intention of sending its troops into Ukraine if Russia invades.
+NATO Secretary General Jens Stoltenberg said Sunday the alliance has no intention of sending its troops into Ukraine if Russia invades.

 “We have no plans to deploy NATO combat troops to Ukraine. … We are focusing on providing support,” Stoltenberg told the BBC.
 “There is a difference between being a NATO member and being a strong and highly valued partner as Ukraine.”